mediascape/UI-engine/helloworld/Readme.md

 [Installation][] | [Prerequisite][] | [Deployment][]  | [Run][] | [Minify][] | [Result][]

 ###Installation
-This example provides two ways to run it.
-We called 'Production' to the way of downloading a minimised code prepared to be run on a Web Server for a quicly deployment.
+This example provides two ways to run it: 'Production' and 'Development'.
+Use 'Production' to a quick deployment on a Web server to rapidly see how it works.
+Use 'Development' if you want to go deeper in the code and add more functionalities to the Hello World example.

-####Prerequisite
+####Prerequisites
 #####Production
 * WebServer (example:apache)
-* Chrome (web platform flag activated, for now)
+* Google Chrome Web browser (Currently ir requires to activate the Web Platform flag in chrome://flags/ )

 #####Development
 * Install git